International patent filings are complex, and the consequences of poorly translated submissions are serious.

 In a global economy, securing international patent rights is a major business priority.
 Without the swift implementation of thorough and robust patent protection, a business can’t hope to take full advantage of potentially lucrative opportunities in foreign markets.

-Unsurprisingly, patent law firms with a high success rate in international patent filings are highly sought after by clients.
+Unsurprisingly, potential clients seek out patent law firms with a high success rate in international patent filings.

 But what does it take to stand out from the crowd in this highly competitive field?

-The quality of an international patent application is largely determined by the quality of its translation.
+The quality of an international patent application largely depends on the quality of its translation.
 Businesses that use professional patent translation services, therefore, are far more likely to succeed.

 Here’s how to effectively translate your international patent filings:

-Every international patent that is filed is considered a separate document that must stand on its own merit, without reference being made to the native-language patent application.
+Every international patent that is filed is considered a separate document that must stand on its own merit.
+That’s without reference being made to the native-language patent application.

 Any business hoping to survive, let alone thrive, on the international stage, therefore requires watertight patents to be filed in a number of languages.